sayamar/Myself.md/README.md

 # Myself.md

-I am professional java developer with more than 16 years of experince.
-Most of my experince is into banking & financials services.
-I have been involved in through out life cycle SDLC process like starting the project from scratch to until Go live.
+I am professional java developer with more than 16 years of experience.
+Most of my experience is in banking & financial services.
+I have been involved in the complete cycle of SDLC process like starting the project from scratch until Go live.
 Also hands-on Tech leader.

 ● Over 14+ years of experience in Banking domain ( Deutsche Bank ) involved in